-Refer to: Subsection 5.2.1, "THSteps Medical Provider Enrollment" in this handbook for more information about enrollment procedures.
+Referto: Subsection 4.2.1, "THSteps Medical Provider Enrollment" in this handbook for more information about enrollment procedures.

-5.3 Services, Benefits, Limitations, and Prior Authorization
+4.3 Services, Benefits, Limitations, and Prior Authorization

-5.3.1 Eligibility for THSteps Services and Checkup Due Dates
+4.3.1 Eligibility for THSteps Services and Checkup Due Dates

 Through outreach, THSteps staff (DSHS, HHSC, or contractors) encourage clients to use THSteps preventive medical checkup services when they first become eligible for Medicaid and each time thereafter when they are periodically due for their next medical checkup.
 THSteps will send clients a letter when they are due for a medical checkup.

 A client is eligible for THSteps services, including medical checkups, from birth through 20 years of age.

 Although the Medicaid Eligibility Verification Letter (Form H1027) identifies eligible clients when the client's Your Texas Benefits Medicaid card is lost or has not yet been issued, Form H1027 does not indicate whether the client is due for medical checkup services.
-Providers can verify the client's eligibility through TexMedConnect or the TMHP Contact Center.
+Providers can verify the client's eligibility through TexMedConnect, the Medicaid Client Portal for Providers, or the TMHP Contact Center.